Where Art and Design Training Can Lead: 14 Popular Career Areas

 And developing skills like drawing, painting, or sculpting is good for a lot more than self-expression.
 It can help you build great mental focus and problem-solving abilities while also providing a meditative way to reduce stress and increase your overall sense of connection and well-being.

-Each year, photographers in the U.S. collectively generate about $10 billion in revenue.2 It's easy to understand why.
+Each year, photographers in the U.S. collectively generate $10 billion in revenue.2 It's easy to understand why.
 Our culture is very image-oriented.
 Photos are everywhere.
 And we can't seem to get enough of them.

 So professional photographers often get opportunities to take still or moving pictures at weddings, sporting events, fashion shoots, and other special events.
 But many of them are also involved in portrait photography, commercial photography, and photojournalism.
 Plus, professional photography skills are great to have if you want to bring extra value to employers in almost any other design or marketing-related field.